mlcommons/ck/docs/mlperf/inference/rnnt/README_reference.md

 * Use `--division=closed` to run all scenarios for the closed division (compliance tests are skipped for `_find-performance` mode)
 * Use `--category=datacenter` to run datacenter scenarios

-### Do a full accuracy and performance runs for all the scenarios
+### Do full accuracy and performance runs for all the scenarios

 ```
-cm run script --tags=generate-run-cmds,inference,_all-modes,_all-scenarios --model=rnnt \
+cmr "generate-run-cmds inference _submission _all-scenarios" --model=rnnt \
 --device=cpu --implementation=reference --backend=pytorch \
 --execution-mode=valid --results_dir=$HOME/inference_3.1_results \
 --category=edge --division=open --quiet